ELENA-LANG/tutorials/ParsingExpression1/README.md

 the output would be:

     ( ( ( 2 ) ( 2 ) * ) ( ( 3 ) ( 4 ) * ) - ) =-8.0

+In [https://github.com/ELENA-LANG/tutorials/blob/master/ParsingExpression2/README.md](the next article) we will learned how to build a derivation tree using a custom-defined grammar.